 Photography has a language all of its own; a rich mix of camera jargon, lens acronyms and technical buzzwords that can be an utterly baffling sea of noise to beginners.
 But, with the internet and all, it doesn’t take long to know your f-stops from your fill-flash, and be able to separate HDR, DOF and TTL.

 In this post we translate some of the common things photographers say and explain just what those photographers are trying to say.
 Just remember that our tongues were firmly in our cheeks when we put this together…

-In our new Sunday series on Digital Camera World, we select pictures by famous photographers and explain point by point what makes them work.
+In our Photo Anatomy series on Digital Camera World we select pictures by famous photographers and explain point by point what makes them work.

 In our latest instalment, we dissect Alisdair Miller’s striking image of a stranded lifeboat in Dubai.